 Take low-ranking barons under your control, and through political negotiations make them great emperors, secretly spreading your shadow across their entire kingdoms.
 Take a small county and, though natural rituals, bring a global ice age except for your own small patch of land, and bring the people of the world to you as desperate refugees seeking the last warmth.
 Or simply take a baron, start a plague, a couple of civil wars and take the world by force as your enemies are divided.

 State of the game:

 As it stands, the game is intended to be a framework for more features and further development.
-This version is hoped (if all goes well) to serve as a demo for a kickstarter.
 That said, it is entirely playable, from beginning to end, features a range of playstyles and strategies.

 It's unbalanced and chaotic, but possibly in a good and fun way.

 Mouse handles camera panning, selecting (left to move/inspect, right to select), menu button clicking.

 Keyboard camera panning through WASD or arrow keys, map-view lenses bound to 1,2,3,4 and 0.

 Mouse wheel or z/x keys for map zoom

 Left shift for quick change between world and societal views